tdsimao/responsible-charger-aggregator/README.md

 **Results:**
 - [Incresing number of vehicles](out/experiment2.pdf) [Processing time](out/experiment2processing_time.pdf)

-### Experiment 2
+### Experiment 3
-Given a grid and a fleet, solve the problem with coordinated and uncoordinated approaches.
+Given a [grid and a fleet](grids/grid_experiment3_fleet.dot.pdf), solve the problem with coordinated and uncoordinated approaches.
 Uses a [deterministic price](out/prices_deterministic.dot.pdf) to simplify the simulations.

 To run and plot the results of this experiment use the following command:
 `python3 experiments.py --experiments 3 plots 3`